 - 1. The purpose of an institutional abuse investigation is to determine: - a.
 The immediate safety of the alleged child victim and the safety of other children in a residential institution involved in a report of the abuse or neglect of a child, if such issues are not addressed pursuant to NRS 432B.360. - b.
-Whether the report of abuse or neglect is substantiated and, if so - i.
+Whether the report of abuse or neglect is to determine if maltreatment has occurred and make an allegation finding(s) and, if so - i.
 Whether the perpetrator can be identified; - ii.
 Whether the facility is administratively responsible for the abuse or neglect; and - iii.
 Whether the underlying causes of the abuse or neglect can be corrected administratively and if so, to what extent. - 2.
 The investigator shall ensure the licensing agency or authorizing entity of the facility is notified of the report.
 Note: If the report involves a child welfare agency facility (not foster or group homes) or the staff of child welfare operated facilities, they must consult with their supervisor as the report should be forwarded to another child welfare agency for screening and possible assignment to avoid a conflict of interest.
 Agencies must exercise discretion and avoid conflicts of interest that interfere with the exercise of professional discretion and impartial judgment. - 3.
 The investigator must assess the institution's role in the abuse or neglect of child victims throughout the investigation. - a.
 Pursuant to NAC 432B.340 Residential institutions are responsible for: - i.
 Knowing the possible consequences of their actions or failure to act regarding children in their care, including the possible consequences to an individual child when, because of the child's circumstances, the possible consequences to him are greater than they would be to most children. - ii.
 Providing the resources needed to prevent foreseeable harm to children.
-Not having the resources needed to prevent harm or threatened harm does not make the consequences accidental for the purposes of abuse or neglect of a child (NRS 432B.020). - 4.
-The investigator must consider the use of a team approach pursuant to NRS 432B.350.
+Not having the resources needed to prevent harm or threatened harm does not make the consequences accidental for the purposes of abuse or neglect of a child (NRS 432B.020).